SamarthMule/Samarth-Resume/README.md

 Welcome to my personal resume website!
 This platform serves as a comprehensive overview of my professional background, technical expertise, and various projects.
 Feel free to explore the different sections to get a better understanding of my qualifications and experiences.

+You can visit my resume website using the following link: [Samarth's Resume. ](https://samarthmule.github.io/Samarth-Resume/#)

 ## Table of Contents

 - [Home](#home)